FarahIbrar/5-Day-Coding-Challenge/README.md

 1. **Clone the Repository:** Clone this repository to your local machine by running the following command in your terminal: https://github.com/FarahIbrar/5-Day-Coding-Challenge.git

 4. **Open the Webpage:** Once the repository is cloned, navigate to the project directory and open the My webpage.html file in your preferred web browser to view the Tea Recipe Webpage.
-You should be abke to view it on Chrome without any restriction, however, if it doesn't work then you can remove the VSCODE line and run it.
+You should be able to view it on Chrome without any restriction, however, if it doesn't work then you can remove the VSCODE line and run it.
 It should work.

 ## Usage